-2. I knew about him in 2000 reading books concerning harmonization and unification of law.
-That period the CIS Interparliamentary Assembly was very active in developing model laws promoting a convergence of national legislation of former soviet republics.
+I knew about him in 2000 reading books concerning harmonization and unification of law.
+That period the Interparliamentary Assembly of the Commonwealth of Independent States ("CIS"), which is an organization of new sovereign States emerged in result of the collapse Soviet Union, was very active in developing model laws promoting a convergence of national legislation of former soviet republics.
 I also participated in that process of drafting model laws on securities market, insolvency of banks, joint-stock companies.
-What was interesting, that none of the model laws (except for the model Civil Code) has not been serving as a real source of legal construction or even inspiration for making national laws.
-I was thinking why it is so...
+What was interesting is that none of the model laws (except for the CIS Model Civil Code) has been serving as a real source of legal construction, or even inspiration, for making national laws.
+I was thinking why it is so, and I am proposing my view on this matter in this article below.

-Thus, my first, at that time still not in person, acquaintance with Professor Basedow occurred when I was studying results of the collective efforts of legal scholars in Western Europe purported to create a sound theoretical foundations of a European Civil Code.
-I noticed repeated references to some important theoretical conclusions of Professor Basedow and his proposals for practical solutions to the problems discussed.
+Thus, my first, at that time still not in person, acquaintance with Professor Basedow occurred when I was studying results of the collective efforts of legal scholars in Western Europe purported to create theoretical foundations of a European Civil Code.
+And I noticed repeated references to some important theoretical conclusions of Professor Basedow and his proposals for practical solutions to the problems discussed.

-For example, some authors referred to his views that, in creating European private law as a new jus commune (which, as it was assumed, could be achieved through full or partial codification in the style of continental Europe), experience of Germany and The Netherlands (where the theory of European private law at that time was especially developed) should be taken into account, and also that it is advisable to develop norms of the European private law in all aspects where the law allows for the autonomy of persons of civil legal relations.
+For example, some authors referred to his views that, in creating a European private law as a new jus commune (which, as it was assumed, could be achieved through full or partial codification in the style of continental Europe), experience of Germany and The Netherlands (where the theory of European private law at that time was especially developed) should be taken into account, and also that it is advisable to develop norms of the European private law in all aspects where the law allows for the autonomy of persons of civil legal relations.